What Do House Centipedes Eat?

 House centipedes are insectivores that primarily eat insects like cockroaches, flies, moths, and crickets.

-While humans don’t think of centipedes as hunters, that description seems to fit these quick and insectivorous insects perfectly.
+Although humans may not think of centipedes as hunters, that description fits these quick and insectivorous arthropods perfectly.
 An insectivore is simply a carnivorous plant or animal that eats insects as its primary food source.
 All centipedes are arthropods, and house centipedes almost exclusively eat other arthropods.

-When it comes to their favorite foods, house centipedes will eat nearly any insect they are large enough to kill.
-Considered pests themselves, they differentiate themselves from other house pests by eating them, forming a sort of “natural” pest control.
-They eat cockroaches, flies, moths, crickets, silverfish, spiders, and even wasps.
+House centipedes will eat nearly any insect they are large enough to kill.
+Although house centipedes are sometimes considered pests themselves, they distinguish themselves from other household pests by preying on them, serving as a form of natural pest control.

-Many people dislike the sight of house centipedes (they seem to prefer running at people’s feet) and often have them removed professionally.
-Still, these stubborn insects may provide some utility to a home or yard by way of their diets.
+Many people dislike the sight of house centipedes and often hire professionals to remove them.
+However, these persistent arthropods may provide some benefit to a home or yard through their diet.

 • cockroaches